sarcophagus-org/sarcophagus-v2-archaeologist-service/service/README.md

 `npm run start`

 ##### Approve
-Before your node can execute any contract call that sends SARCO token to the contract, you must approve the contract's spending SARCO on your behalf.
+Before your node can execute any contract call that sends SARCO tokens to the contract, you must approve the contract's spending SARCO on your behalf.
 This is a standard step.
 To do this, run:
 `npm run approve`